 TOADF were calculated by measuring the starting time of bat calls using the SonoChiro software (Biotope/MNHN, France).
 Call association between pairs of microphones was achieved using the R (R Core Team, 2014) function find.matches of the Hmisc package (Harrell, 2018).
 Because there are four microphones, six TOADF per call are calculated.
 TOADT were calculated for each simulated point of a matrix of 40 x 40 x 40 m with a one-meter resolution and centred around the centroid of the 4 microphones, inputting the same microphone configurations as the ones used in the field.
 The dimensions of this matrix were chosen according to the spatial range of our equipment (i.e. maximal distance of detection of a bat position) for the location of middle-range echolocators (e.g. Pipistrellus pipistrellus).
 This range is dependent on the acoustic range of the individual recorded and the position of the individual in relation to the microphones, i.e. accuracy is maximal at the centre of the device and minimal at the far edges.

 The position of the bat was deduced from the comparison of the differences between the six TOADF and the six TOADT using the R (R Core Team, 2014) function find.matches of the Hmisc package (Harrell, 2018).
 The closest TOAD match was selected as a candidate bat position.
 During test calibrations of our setting with different microphone configurations, we calculated that TOADF resulting in a position more than 10 m away from the centroid of the microphones had a difference with the real position larger than one meter.
 Imprecise positions were systematically reconstructed away from the centroid, which means for example that a bat flying in reality at 15 m from the centroid could be located with our device at 17 m (away from the centroid), but never at 13 m (toward the centroid).
-We therefore rejected any field position found at more than 10 m from the centroid of the microphones and did not use them for further analyses (Figure 2).
+We therefore rejected any field position found at more than 10 m from the centroid of the microphones and did not use them for further analyses.

 Grouping of calls in individual flight trajectories